Skip to table of contents

 Parents of a dependent student may have access to grades and other confidential academic information under guidelines provided in the Family Educational Rights and Privacy Act of 1974.
 Access to this information is limited to parents who claim the student as a dependent for income tax purposes.
 Each request for parental access must include a copy of the top portion of the parent's most recent tax return, showing the student's identifying information.

-Requests from parents for specific grade or other academic information are addressed to the Office of Admissions and Records.
+Requests from parents for specific grade or other academic information are addressed to OU Health Sciences Recruitment and Admissions.

 Oklahoma Open Records Act